Deborah is a writer, healer, and teacher. She enjoys helping people work towards healthier lives.

 People often lose sight of how their bodies and emotions are affecting them until suddenly they find themselves overweight, tired, and sick.
 When your body finally has enough, it will shout to get your attention.

-Unfortunately, rather than listen to their own body, many people turn to pills and medication, hoping they will offer some relief.
-But what happens when the medication doesn't work?
+Unfortunately, rather than listen to their own body, many people turn to pills and medication, hoping to find some relief.
+What happens when the medication doesn't work?
 What happens when you still feel sick and tired?

-Perhaps changing your diet and paying attention to how you truly feel could change your entire life.
+Perhaps changing your diet and paying attention to how you feel could change your entire life.
 Are you willing to give it a try?

 You Can Do it Today!